 Core areas of teaching and research

-The main subject areas you will study consist of seismology, tectonophysics, mantle dynamics, structural geology, metamorphism, magmatic processes, sedimentary basin evolution, properties of Earth materials, including their relevance for sustainable, unconventional and conventional geo-resources.
-You will examine processes ranging from slow geodynamic processes - such as mantle convection, plate tectonics and mountain building - to those having an impact on human time scales.
-These include active crustal deformation, seismicity and volcanism, as well as subsidence, uplift and seismicity induced by hydrocarbon production, geological storage of CO2 and geothermal energy as well as applied and environmental mineral physics topics.
+The main subject areas you will study consist of seismology, tectonophysics, mantle dynamics, structural geology, metamorphism, magmatic processes, sedimentary basin evolution and the properties of Earth materials, including applications relating to sustainable geo-resources.
+You will examine processes ranging from slow geodynamic processes, such as mantle convection, plate tectonics and mountain building, to those having an impact on human time scales.
+These include active crustal deformation, seismicity and volcanism, as well as subsidence, uplift and seismicity caused geo-energy production, geological storage of CO2, green hydrogen and other renewable energy carriers.
+Applied and environmental mineral physics options are also offered.
 You will work at scales ranging from satellite imagery and field observations to laboratory experiments and petrographic studies, and from global seismic tomography to electron microscopy.
-Observational data are linked to the Earth’s internal structure and to geodynamic processes through modelling, using the latest theoretical, physical, experimental and computational methods.
+Observational data are linked to the Earth’s internal structure and dynamics through modelling, using the latest theoretical, physical, experimental and computational methods.

 In the programme, you will address questions such as: